olivierChabrol/keyring/README.md

 [Olivier CHABROL](https://github.com/olivierChabrol)

 ## Installation
-In the keyring directory create a *.env* file with your credentials to connect the database:
+In the keyring directory, create a *.env* file
+*.env* file will contains your credentials to connect the database:
 ```
 # This file is a "template" of which env vars need to be defined for your application
 # Copy this file to .env file for development, create environment variables when deploying to production